-The grand edifice built as the residence of Chief Commissioner of Central Provinces has seen the strong currents of freedom movement leading to the Independence of India and later witnessed the formation and reformation of territorial boundaries of the province.
+The grand edifice built as the residence of the Chief Commissioner of Central Provinces has seen the strong currents of freedom movement leading to the Independence of India and later witnessed the formation and reformation of territorial boundaries of the province.

 According to eminent historian and author of ‘Raj Bhavans in Maharashtra’, the year 1891 was memorable for Nagpur in many ways.
 In that year, Nagpur played host to the 7th session of the All India Congress Committee which was presided over by Shri Anandacharalu and attended, among others, by A P Macdonnel, Chief Commissioner of the Central Provinces.
 A P Macdonnel was the first occupant of the Raj Bhavan in Nagpur.

 While Central Provinces came into existence vide the Government of India, Foreign Department Resolution No 9 dated 2nd November 1861, Berar was transferred to the care of the Chief Commissioner of the Central Provinces in 1903 and the combined territory came to be commonly known as ‘ C P & Berar’.
-History of Raj Bhavans of Maharashtra mention that around this time the Chief Commissioner’s office was referred as ‘Gondwana Gubernatoris’.
+History of Raj Bhavans of Maharashtra mentions that around this time the Chief Commissioner’s office was referred to as ‘Gondwana Gubernatoris’.

-In the year 1920, the Central Provinces, along with a few other provinces, was brought under the administrative control of the Governor in Council.
+In the year 1920, the Central Provinces, along with a few other provinces, were brought under the administrative control of the Governor in Council.
 Sir F. Sly the then Commissioner became the First Governor of the Central Provinces on 17th December 1920.

 The elections of 1946 brought in Pt Ravi Shankar Shukla as the Chief Minister of the Central Provinces and when India became independent, Mangaldas Pakwasa took over as the Governor and Pt Ravi Shankar Shukla as the ‘Prime Minister’ of Madhya Pradesh as the province was then designated.
 B. Pattabhi Sitaramayya also served as the Governor of Madhya Pradesh from 1952 to 1956.
-With the passage of the States Reorganization Act, 1956 and the formation of the Bilingual State of Bombay, Nagpur, alongwith six other districts of Vidarbha, which had earlier formed parts of the State of Madhya Pradesh, became a part of the Bombay State.
+With the passage of the States Reorganization Act, 1956 and the formation of the Bilingual State of Bombay, Nagpur, along with six other districts of Vidarbha, which had earlier formed parts of the State of Madhya Pradesh, became a part of the Bombay State.
 Nagpur thus became a part of Bombay State on 1st November 1956 when the Act came into force.